glennj/exercism.io/lua/flatten-array/README.md

 # Flatten Array

+Welcome to Flatten Array on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Take a nested list and return a single flattened list with all values except nil/null.

 The challenge is to write a function that accepts an arbitrarily-deep nested list-like structure and returns a flattened structure without any nil/null values.